Foso/Sheasy/README.md

 # Sheasy - Share Easy
 This an Android App like Airdroid to manage files on your Android Device through a WebInterface in the Browser

+Motivation

+A short description of the motivation behind the creation and maintenance of the project.
+This should explain why the project exists.

+## Motivation
+A short description of the motivation behind the creation and maintenance of the project.
+This should explain **why** the project exists.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.